-- A. Prior to a cordage analysis, specimens are typically processed utilizing the procedures outlined in the respective unit's Evidence Processing Procedures, if appropriate. - The general appearance, stains, size, shape, color and condition of the pieces of cordage will be analyzed and documented paying special attention to cut, torn, crushed or burned edges. - B. The ends of the pieces of cordage will be examined to determine how the cordage was severed (e.g., cut, burned, torn), if appropriate. - C. After the condition of the cordage is documented, it may be necessary to clean the cordage in order to accurately examine it. - 1.
+- A. The general appearance, stains, size, shape, color, and condition of the pieces of cordage will be analyzed and documented paying special attention to cut, torn, crushed, or burned edges. - B. The ends of the pieces of cordage will be examined to determine how the cordage was severed (e.g., cut, burned, torn), if appropriate. - C. After the condition of the cordage is documented, it may be necessary to clean the cordage in order to accurately examine it. - 1.
 Cleaning may be conducted with water and soap and may involve sonicating the cordage.
 The cordage will be allowed to air dry.
-Care will be taken to ensure the integrity of the cordage. - D. The diameter (and length, if pertinent), type of cordage (twisted or braided) will be documented and any knots that are present noted, if pertinent. - E. The number of crowns or turns per inch, the number of plies and braids, and the direction of twist ("S" or "Z") for the entire piece of cordage and for each ply or braid will be documented. - F. A known fiber sample(s) representative of the cordage may be taken and mounted on a glass microscope slide.
+Care will be taken to ensure the integrity of the cordage. - D. The diameter (and length, if pertinent), type of cordage (e.g. twisted or braided) will be documented and any knots that are present noted, if pertinent. - E. The number of crowns or turns per inch, the number of plies and braids, and the direction of twist ("S", "Z", or "no twist") for the entire piece of cordage and for each ply or braid will be documented. - F. A known fiber sample(s) representative of the cordage may be taken and mounted on a glass microscope slide.